 WARM UP - Game or discussion time with all Beam Teamers.
 On day one this time and the following fundamental time is spent orienting with icebreakers, intros to the staff and weeks theme.

 FUNDAMENTALS - Fundamentals are a time for Beam Teamers to participate in a workshop which will introduce them to an area of making such as electronics and computing or crafts and materials.
-There are three options for fundamentals in the week.
-Each one can be done once or repeated.
+Fundamentals help to deepen a campers understanding of the design challenge.
+There are three fundamentals per week.

 PROJECT - Beam Teamers break into their groups to work on the project they are prototyping.
 This time is spent designing their project, creating materials lists and sketches, and prototyping their ideas.

 FLUX - Flux is camp-wide athletics and active play or collaborative project.